Last Updated on

 Most of the independent travelers I met in Egypt had an experience similar to mine.
 If you do get a chance to visit someday, I hope you can learn something from my visit to make it more enjoyable—below are some additional tips to make for a smoother Cairo visit than mine!

 Insider Travel Tips: Visiting the Pyramids of Giza

-Join a Tour: Sure, you could visit the pyramids solo—I did it and survived—but you’d have a much better experience joining a tour.
-This is a really great day tour if you’re solo traveling the rest of Egypt, or I highly recommend taking the 12-day Egypt Upgraded G Adventures tour (the eight-day version is also terrific if you’re pressed for time).
+Sure, you could visit the pyramids solo—I did it and survived—but you’d have a much better experience joining a tour.
+This is a really great day tour if you’re solo traveling the rest of Egypt, or they even have adventure versions on quad bikes and such.
+Or I highly recommend taking the 12-day Egypt Upgraded G Adventures tour (the eight-day version is also terrific if you’re pressed for time).
 I’ve taken dozens of G Adventures tours over the years and stand by them as the best small-group tour company for travelers.

 Seriously, you need travel insurance if you’re heading to Egypt, but particularly if you’re visiting the touristy spots like the pyramids.
 Great travel insurance protects you if lose your gear, if you need medical help, or just need trip protection—we recommend contracting World Nomads coverage for the duration of your Egyptian trip.

 Read Next: Photo Essay: 20+ Photos of Amazing Egypt